WilsonMach30/blog-project/README.md

 ## Project Status

 This project is still in development.
-Basic functionality such as signing up, logging in,
-making blogs, and viewing blogs are completed.
+Basic functionality such as signing up, logging in, making blogs, and viewing blogs are completed.
 Animations are still in progress.

+Readme still needs to be updated with features and reflection

 Last updated: 12-20-2023